jpolton/NEMO_docs/docs/index.rst

 ACTIONS: (20 Oct 2016)

  * How is the data in the ``iodef_sbmoorings_001_999.xml`` simulation?
- * Are there 33 files of 100 moorings in the lastest run?
+ * Are there 33 files of 100 moorings in the lastest run? **NO**.
+Error: Out Of Memory.
- * Is the data OK?

 ISSUES: